fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_1.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 <br/> We observe that the difference between the two CR models is not
-significant, which suggests that the proportional assumption is justified.
+significant, which suggests that the proportional assumption in the CR model is justified.

 With this observation, we conclude Part One.
 In the second part of this demonstration, we examine the predictive performance of our models and